 About Recycle BC

-Recycle BC is a non-profit organization responsible for residential packaging and printed paper recycling throughout British Columbia, servicing over 1.8 million households or over 98% of BC.
+Recycle BC is a non-profit organization responsible for residential packaging and paper product recycling throughout British Columbia, servicing over 1.8 million households or over 98% of BC.

 Our program is funded by businesses, like retailers, manufacturers and restaurants that supply packaging and printed paper to BC residents, shifting costs away from homeowners.

 Recycle BC is supported in its work by Canadian Stewardship Services Alliance Inc. (CSSA).
 CSSA is a national, non-profit organization dedicated to providing support services to stewardship programs across Canada.